ozwillo/ozwillo-datacore/README.md

 To achieve data model flexibility, it follows Semantic Web principles ("almost" W3C JSON-LD compatible), but curbed to fit real world constraints.

 Features
-   * HTTP REST API for sharing data, with OAuth2 authentication, client-side caching and online playground
+   * HTTP REST API for sharing data, with OAuth2 authentication and client-side caching
    * W3C JSON-LD-like data Resource representation
    * W3C LDP-inspired query filters
    * JSON Schema-like data models with Model (primary) and Mixin types.
 Models are the place where collaboration on data happens.